theOehrly/Fast-F1/docs/api_reference/livetiming.rst

     FastF1 will direct you to sign in to you F1TV account if you have not already done so.
     You can get more information about the authentication flow in the :ref:`accounts-auth` section.

+    The live timing client cannot be used in hosted environments like Google Colab or in WebAssembly based environments like Jupyter Lite, due to limitations of the sign-in method.

 There are two ways to interact with this module.

     - From a python script by creating an instance of